raspberrypilearning/comic-character/en/step_4.md

 --- /collapse ---

+The function `displaySummary()` will be called as an event handler providing a response when your user clicks the Submit button.

+--- collapse ---

+---
+title: What is an event handler?
+---

+Event handling means writing code e.g. a function to respond to certain events.
+JavaScript allows you to define functions, known as event handlers, that are executed when a specific event occurs.

+You can assign event handlers directly in HTML using attributes such as `onclick`, `onmouseover`.

+--- /collapse ---

 You will need to be able to collect the information your users complete and then show the summary when they click the `<button>` element provided.

 You can do this by changing the element with the attribute `id="summary-paragraph"`.